dssg/hitchhikers-guide/sources/dssg-manual/summer-overview/README.md

 identify potential new useful sources of data, and will need to work with your partner to decide whether it’s possible to acquire the data you need in the time that you have;
-that’s the reality of working with real world partners and sensitive data.
+that’s the reality of working with real world partners and sensitive data!

 Fellows drive the work of every project, learning their subject matter in depth, writing code, and collaborating with